-On the Road Eau de Parfum by Timothy Han
+On the Road Eau de Parfum by Timothy Han /Edition

 Inspired by Kerouac, On the Road takes you on a rampant road trip through 1950s America, encountering tobacco-filled whisky bars, cedar forests and citrus trees.
-Warm, sweet tonka bean and patchouli stir with lemon and bergamot for a complex fragrance that develops and matures on the skin.
+Warm, sweet tonka bean and patchouli stir with lemon and bergamot for a smoky, complex fragrance that develops and matures on the skin.
 It is also a beautiful thing to sit on your shelf, accompanied by a photographic postcard by London artist Cedric Christie.
 Hans, formerly an assistant to John Galliano, handcrafts his Edition line in Dalston, with an emphasis on natural and cruelty-free ingredients, built upon a base of organic grape alcohol.

 Les Brumes Eau de Parfum by Ormaie Paris

-In February, Harvey Nichols unveiled a new fragrance room in Knightsbridge, curated with exclusive and rarified scents.
+Last year, Harvey Nichols unveiled a new fragrance room in Knightsbridge, curated with exclusive and rarified scents.
 Among them, Ormaie Paris, a unique line of all-natural perfumes with a distinctly modernist aesthetic.
 Baptise Bouygues founded the brand with his mother, Marie-Lise Jonak, who is a revered figure in the fragrance world.
 It took hundreds of attempts to arrive at the debut collection, which is entirely free of synthetic ingredients – a rare feat in the fragrance world.
 Each bottle is crowned by a hand-carved wooden bottle top, inspired by Bouygues’ proclivity for mid-century design.

 Les Brumes transports you to a citrus tree-lined field, bright with lemon, Tuscan orange, ginger and bergamot.
 This ebullient scent is the perfect antidote to hermetic city living.